Stanley Cup run could make up for Capitals’ playoff failures

 ”Usually that Eller goal would’ve been the opposition scoring on us and it would’ve been devastating and they’d be up 3-0 and we’d lose the series,” said Laughlin, now a TV color commentator who along with team President Dick Patrick is among the longest-lasting members of the organization. ”That started the kind of change around and turnaround, exactly that goal, because that just doesn’t happen with the Capitals in the playoffs.”

-Langway is already beaming with pride and said he has felt the same from fellow alumni.
+Even before the Capitals won, Langway was beaming with pride and said he has felt the same from fellow alumni.
 Alzner is happy for friends, but there is a tinge of sadness, too.

 ”I’ve seen how it’s all kind of gone down and tweaking with the team and trying to figure out the right mix,” Alzner said. ”You helped build the foundation a bit, but without actually getting your name on the Cup and the ring and stuff, it’s a bit empty.”

 Long-suffering Capitals fans have celebrated on the steps of the National Portrait Gallery and filled the rink for viewing parties of road playoff games.
-Knowing what they have been through and wanting the best for coach Barry Trotz and others, Poile hopes Washington can finish at the top – the standard he set as the target more than 35 years ago.
+They did so again Thursday night and celebrated wildly after the final horn out in Las Vegas.

 —